 - Don't recycle "clamshell" plastics.
 This means no hinged containers (including produce containers and salad bins, bakery or deli boxes, takeout containers, etc.), regardless of what number or symbol is imprinted on them.
 We do not have access to a sorting process or a reliable market for these materials.

 - "Styrofoam" is not recyclable.
 Even if it has a "recycling symbol" on it.
-No foam packing materials, coffee cups or takeout containers.
+No foam packing materials, coffee cups, or takeout containers.

-Leave out plastic wrappers, scraps and trash.
-This includes food wrappers (like for candy, granola bars or single-serve snacks) and food bags (like salad mix bags, potato chip bags and cereal box liners) as well as small, assorted bits of plastic (like loose caps, balloons, pens, toys, etc.)
+- Leave out plastic wrappers, scraps, and trash.
+This includes food wrappers (like for candy, granola bars, or single-serve snacks) and food bags (like salad mix bags, potato chip bags, and cereal box liners) as well as small, assorted bits of plastic (like loose caps, balloons, pens, toys, etc.)

-It's Not as Complicated as it Might Seem...
+It's Not as Complicated as It Might Seem...

-So, other random objects, like scrap metal, electronics, dining ware, toys, food, textiles, yard waste, etc., should never be placed in a blue recycling cart or bin.
-There may be other recycling programs that can accept some of those things, such as our recycling drop-off site.
+So, other random objects, like pots & pans, electronics, drinking glasses, toys, food, clothing, yard waste, lumber, household goods, etc., should never be placed in a blue recycling cart or bin.
+(Other recycling programs may accept some of those things, such as our recycling drop-off site.)